libscran/umappp/README.md

 for (int iter = 10; iter < 200; iter += 10) {
     status2.run(iter);
-    // do something with the current embedding, e.g., create an animation }
+    // do something with the current contents of 'embedding',
+    // e.g., create an animation over iterations.
+}
 ```